My first motorcycle was a revelation. It opened up my world and gave independence and freedom that I could have only dreamed of in 1975.

 The CZ 175 was a surprisingly comfortable ride for such a heavy motorcycle.
 The bike weighed in at around 120kg, and given that at that time, I was all of 70kg wringing wet, it was more than a little cumbersome when dawdling, but the ride was enjoyable once on the open road.
 Working your way through the gears took a short time to master—the semi-automatic clutch feature helped make riding a little easier as this would automatically disengage the clutch when changing gear.
 When I passed my motorcycle test a few months later, I found that even with a pillion passenger on board, the bike behaved well.

-Acceleration couldn't match many other similar-sized bikes on the road at that time; it was more slow and steady gets you there—eventually.
+Acceleration couldn't match many other similar-sized bikes on the road at that time, but it didn't matter.
+Slow and steady may not win the race, but you'll at least finish—eventually.

 Thankfully, apart from the odd damaged wing mirror and scuffed footrest, the bike seemed bombproof.
 It was an embarrassing experience and not remotely as cool as the image I was trying to portray.